bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 on the t-SNE plot.
 Finally, the **Feature ranking** panel  shows a plot that ranks the discriminative power of feature sets (or gene sets) as the cumulative discriminant score for all phenotype variables.

+The **Features** submodule perferoms clustering at either the gene level (**Gene** panel) or at the geneset level (**Geneset** panel).
+For both a gene or geneset UMAP plot is displayed, next to a "Gene Signatures" UMAP plot, where users can visualise specific phenotypes.
+Finally, below the plots, a table contains eithe the genes or genesets in a given selected area.

 Input panel